Brew Like a Monk: Spiritual Practice as Fermentation

 Registration / Housing / Directions

-The registration fee for this course is $375 plus a $30 activity fee (T=$405).
+Registration Fee: $375 plus a $30 activity fee (total $405).
 The registration includes refreshment breaks, Monday lunch and dinner, and Tuesday lunch; remaining meals and lodging are the student's responsibility.

 Housing: Limited housing is available on the Seminary campus.
 To reserve a room, contact our Reception Office at email@example.com or 412-924-1397.

 The instructor has not yet completed selecting books for this class but those that are chosen are noted below.
 Do your best to read these books before your arrival.
 If you wish to be in the Spiritual Formation Certificate program, you should prepare a one-page reflection paper for each selected book; these will be collected the first evening of class.
 If you do not plan to seek the certificate but are taking the class for personal enrichment, the reflection papers are not required but we strongly encourage you to read the texts to get as much as possible from the class time.

 Bamforth, C. (2009).
 Beer: Tap into the Art and Science of Brewing Hardcover.
 Oxford University Press.